chef/chef-web-docs/chef_master/source/vmware.rst

 VMware's desktop software runs on Microsoft Windows, Linux, and macOS, while its enterprise software hypervisor for servers, VMware ESXi, is a bare-metal hypervisor that runs directly on server hardware without requiring an additional underlying operating system.
-[Wikipedia]_

 We also attempt to centralize the discussions for VMware and Chef on the `[VMware{code}] <https://code.vmware.com/web/code/join>`__ Slack team.
 We are located in **#chef**.

 knife
 =====================================================

-We have knife plugins with multiple applications in the VMware stack.
-These following are the ones that are directly supported by Chef.
+There are multiple knife plugins that interact with the VMware stack in different ways.
+The following knife plugins are directly supported by Chef.

 knife-vsphere
 -----------------------------------------------------